-Benefit Description You pay After the calendar year deductible

-Chiropractic

-No benefit All charges

-Alternative treatments

-No benefit All charges

-Educational classes and programs

-Coverage is provided for: Nothing (No deductible)

-Diabetes self management

-Note: Members should call 1-800-SENTARA for information on classes.

-• Counseling and education for birth control options Nothing (No deductible)

-Tobacco Cessation programs, including: Nothing (No deductible)

-- Individual/group/telephone counseling

-- Two quit attempts per year

-- Approved tobacco cessation drugs (see Prescription drug benefits)
+Benefit Description You pay After the calendar year deductible Home health services (cont.)
+Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative; All charges Services primarily for hygiene, feeding, exercising, moving the patient, homemaking, companionship or giving oral medication; • Care and services from non-Plan providers unless precertified by the Plan prior to receiving the service.
+Chiropractic No benefit All charges Alternative treatments No benefit All charges Educational classes and programs Coverage is provided for: Nothing (No deductible) Diabetes self management Note: Members should call 1-800-SENTARA for information on classes.
+Counseling and education for birth control options Nothing (No deductible) Tobacco Cessation programs, including individual/group/telephone counseling, and for over the counter (OTC) and prescription drugs approved by the FDA to treat tobacco dependence (see Prescription Drugs).
+Nothing (No deductible)